-Ranger School was developed during the Korean War and designed to build the combat skills of selected officers and enlisted personnel, requiring them to perform effectively as small-unit leaders in a realistic, tactical environment.
+According to the Airborne and Ranger Training Brigade history webpage at https://www.benning.army.mil/Infantry/ARTB/History.html, Ranger School was developed during the Korean War and designed to build the combat skills of selected officers and enlisted personnel, "requiring them to perform effectively as small unit leaders in a realistic, tactical environment."
 The school is one of the toughest training courses in the Army and consists of 61 days of training and comprises three phases: Benning, Mountain and Florida.
 Candidates must successfully complete each phase.

 Atkinson, a native of Harbeson, Delaware, and Eirea-Lamberto, a native of Miami, Florida, both started and graduated on the same date and crossed paths many times while in training.

 “The fact that I went with my peer Amanda Atkinson was awesome,” said Eirea-Lamberto, “We were in the same squad during Mountain phase and the same platoon during Florida phase.
 We pushed each other and watched each other’s back.”

 Both Soldiers had the same mentor and trainer who started shaping them when they both trained-up for and competed in the 14th Annual Best Sapper Competition in May 2021 – a Master Sgt.
 Joshua Spaulding, former operations noncommissioned officer in the 9th BEB, 2nd ABCT, 3rd ID.